March 9, 2022

 TANQUE VERDE

-When I arrived at the bottom, I spotted a middle-aged hiker crouched next to the brown metal bear box under the shade of a tree.
+When I finally arrived at the bottom, I spotted a middle-aged hiker crouched next to the brown metal bear box under the shade of a tree.
 He was filling his bottle from a water cache in the box and called out to me.

 I slowly ambled over to introduce myself, and he returned the gesture telling me his name was Cheez-It.
 Ah…I recognized his name from the last few trail registers.
 He was one of the northbound AZT thru-hikers ahead of me these past few days.
 I finally caught up with someone!